BierDav/Kotlinmailer/guide/docs/html.md

 # HTML

-SimpleKotlinMail provides a convenient way for setting the HTML content of a message.
+Kotlinmailer provides a convenient way for setting the HTML content of a message.
 Instead of just passing in the HTML text, you can use the HTML DSL of [kotlinx.html](https://github.com/Kotlin/kotlinx.html) to create the HTML content.